The process of bone healing slows down and becomes less effective with age.

 Increase Bone Mineral Density with Supplementation

 Each human bone is alive!
-Every day, old bone cells are being replaced with new bone cells.
+Every day, old bone cells are replaced with new bone cells.

 The human bone is designed to support the human body, protect its vital organs, and make it mobile.
 However, the human bone is also a storage tank for some essential minerals.

-Though fresh air, sunlight, and an anti-inflammatory diet go a long way toward improving bone health, you might also choose to take supplements as an insurance policy against micronutrient deficiency that would potentially harm bone health.
+Though fresh air, sunlight, and an anti-inflammatory diet go a long way toward improving bone health, you might also choose to take supplements as an insurance policy against micronutrient deficiency that could harm bone health.

 Exercise Helps Your Skeletal System

 Your doctor can tell you what your current bone density is.
 Over 200 million people currently have osteoporosis.
-About 1 in 3 women – and 1 in 5 men – over the age of 50 will break a bone because of it.
+About 1 in 3 women – and 1 in 5 men – over 50 will break a bone because of it.